 COVID-19 Specific Updates to Biosafety

 Please note that while the general biosafety rules related to working with biological samples that are potentially infectious and/or contain recombinant DNA (please see below) have not changed, we have recently added a few extra rules on using shared laboratory space and instruments during the current COVID-19 pandemic.
-Until we have a more thorough risk assessment and viral testing available, each core facility user must behave as if they were an asymptomatic carrier.
 If you have symptoms (such as fever, cough, shortness of breath, fatigue, loss of taste or smell) or have other reason to believe you might be infected, you are not allowed to use our facilities and should stay home.

 Benchtop analytic flow cytometers are fully enclosed systems.
 The biological hazards associated with them relate to sample preparation and handling rather than the instrument itself.
 The main problem is with contamination of external surfaces or a sample spill onto a work surface or floor in an environment not set up to handle this.
 Normal laboratory safety procedures should be followed when preparing and handling biological samples (see federal and institutional biosafety guidelines below).
 Specifically related to the use of our analytical instruments: